HACKATHON COMPLETED

 Frequently Asked Questions

-We're awarding $10,000 in total prizes: $1,000 for 1st place, $500 for 2nd place, and $250 for 3rd place per challenge track.
-Additional prizes and categories may be announced closer to the event.
+We awarded $10,000 in total prizes: $1,000 for 1st place, $500 for 2nd place, and $250 for 3rd place per challenge track.
+Additional prizes included swag and recognition.

 Disclaimer